D and DR Divisional Instructions

 Petitions to Expunge/Seal hearings may be held via Zoom, please be sure to file all required documents for Petitions to Expunge and/or Seal and pay the required fee and send a copy of the Order for the Judge via email PRIOR to the hearing.

-*Note: Petitions to Expunge/Seal may be done without a hearing IF the State agrees to expungement in writing.
-You must email a copy of the filed Petition, all related paperwork and proposed order to Judge and the State, if the State agrees by reply to the email, no hearing is necessary.
+Note: Petitions to Expunge/Seal may be done without a hearing IF the State agrees to expungement in writing.
+You must email a copy of the filed Petition, all related paperwork to the State Attorney's Office for agreement.
+If the State agrees by reply to the email, no hearing is necessary and you may submit the proposed Order.
 If the State does not agree, a hearing must be set.

 Note: The Clerk will begin setting Wednesday Traffic Infraction Trials as follows: